MicrosoftDocs/visualstudio-docs/docs/get-started/tutorial-open-project-from-repo.md

 1. If you see a sign-in window, sign in to your account.

-   Visual Studio opens **Team Explorer** and a notification appears when the clone is complete.
+   Next, Visual Studio opens **Team Explorer** and a notification appears when the clone is complete.

 1. To view your folders and files, select the **Show Folder View** link.